Charmaine Ruddock, MS – Project Director

 Kelly Moltzen, MPH, RD – Program Manager

-As the Administrative Assistant for Bronx Health REACH.
-Immaculada Moronta is responsible for organizing partner meetings and provides technical assistance to partners, community leaders and the faith-based organizations.
-Immaculada works with the community and faith-based organizations, residents, and community leaders and serves as the liaison to the Latino community.
+As the Program Assistant/Coordinator for Bronx Health REACH Immaculada Moronta is responsible for organizing partner meetings and provides technical assistance to partners, community leaders and the faith-based organizations.
+Immaculada works with community and faith-based organizations, residents, and community leaders and serves as the liaison to the Latino community.

 Michael Johnson – Communications Associate